Loro Parque: Orcas

 In November 2011, Loro Parque received its sixth orca, Morgan, who was rescued in the Netherlands on 23 June 2010.
-After spending a year and a half in a small tank in the Netherlands, under much controversy, Morgan was moved to Loro Parque.
+After spending a year and a half in a small tank in the Netherlands, amid much controversy, Morgan was moved to Loro Parque.
 Claims were made that Morgan was unable to be released due to the lack of skills she would need to survive in the wild and that she was only approximately 2 or 3 at the time of her rescue.
-In 2012 scientists confirmed that Morgan suffers a hearing loss that could be very severe and even absolute.
+In 2012, scientists confirmed that Morgan suffered from a hearing loss that could be very severe and even absolute.

 On 3 August 2012, Kohana, then ten years old, gave birth to a female calf named Vicky after a two-hour labor.
 The calf weighed in at 152 kg and measured 2.4 m long.
-This calf has also been rejected by her mother, resulting in another hand-reared orca.
+Vicky calf was also rejected by her mother, resulting in another hand-reared orca.
 Vicky died unexpectedly on 16 June 2013.
 Her cause of death was later revealed to be intestinal problems.

-In summer of 2018, SeaWorld relinquished ownership of the orcas giving full ownership to Loro Parque.
-As of 2022, there are 4 orcas in Loro Parque : Keto (M-27 years old), Tekoa (M-21 years old), Morgan (F-13 years old) and Adàn (M-11 years old).
+In the summer of 2018, SeaWorld relinquished ownership of the orcas, giving full ownership to Loro Parque.

-On March 11 2021, Skyla (born February 9 2004), passed away, after showing signs of discomfort.
+On 11 March 2021, Skyla died, after showing signs of discomfort.
 Her cause of death was later revealed to be that of gastric torsion.

-Kohana, the daughter of Tilikum (subject of the documentary Blackfish), died prematurely on September 14, 2022.
+Kohana died prematurely on 14 September 2022.
 The theme park said that a preliminary autopsy suggested a cardiac problem.

+On 22 November 2024, Keto died, having shown signs of discomfort for a few days prior.
+The cause of death has not yet been determined.

+As of December 2024, there are three orcas in Loro Parque: Tekoa (M-24 years old), Morgan (F-16-17 years old) and Adàn (M-14 years old).

+Around 5:26 AM local time on 31 March, 2025, Morgan gave birth to a healthy newborn orca calf.
+Following this, both orcas were placed in a specialized area where they would receive constant care and to also ensure the safety of them.
+The calf was male, and was named Teno, who had received constant nursing from Morgan.
+Additionally, Morgan’s diet was increased by about 30% more fish to ensure she can adequately feed the calf.
+As of June 2025, Teno is actively growing and remains healthy.